 We aim to harness the power of the metagenome by using our continuous genome mining process to assemble a broad, diverse library of novel genome editing nucleases and other effector enzymes.
 This is accomplished by studying all the DNA from microbial communities at the same time.
 Our mining process begins with proprietary sampling in which our scientists collect samples from diverse climates and geographies to build a database that spans broad biodiversity including, but not limited to our local natural environments and extreme environments such as from high-altitudes, high-temperatures, and hydrothermal vents below the ocean.
-Samples collected in a natural environment may contain billions of cells representing tens of thousands of distinct species.
+Samples collected from a natural environment may contain billions of cells representing tens of thousands of distinct species.
 Every sample collected from a natural environment is subjected to deep DNA sequencing and bioinformatics analysis to identify and functionally analyze recovered microbial genomes for the discovery of genetic elements of interest.

 Through our metagenomics process, DNA is extracted from these environmental samples and sequenced in order to reconstruct the genomes of the resident microbes.
 The process of DNA extraction and sequencing results in the fragmentation of each individual microbial genome into small sections which are blended into a backdrop of all other sequences present.
-Due to the clonal replication of the organisms in microbial communities, multiple copies of nearly-identical genome sequences are recovered, and the overlap between these sequences provides the information needed to reconstruct the original genomes.
+Due to the clonal replication of the organisms in microbial communities, multiple copies of nearly-identical genome sequences are recovered, and the overlap between these sequences provides the information needed to reconstruct the original genome.
 This complex process is only the beginning.
 Once reconstructed, it is necessary to predict the function of each section of the newly reconstructed genomes.
 Our platform has facilitated the discovery of vast sequences and functional components that, to our knowledge, have never been published before.
 These novel components have resulted from the unique selective pressures that microbes face from different environments and that drive immense genomic diversification.
 The evolutionary process of natural selection provides highly optimized enzymes that require little, if any, protein engineering.
 The novelty of the genomes recovered from metagenomics requires the de novo prediction of genes, proteins, non-coding RNAs, and other essential features.
 This is challenging and necessary due to the fact that previously studied 'reference' sequences do not provide enough information to sufficiently guide this process.
 Considering that these evolutionary processes have been at work for billions of years, there is considerable genetic diversity to mine for the development of highly-optimized genome editing tools.
 Our industry-leading database of novel microbial genetic sequences provides the basis for our discovery process.
-To date, our continuous genome mining process has analyzed over 460 trillion base pairs of DNA sequence, an amount of data roughly equivalent to what would be required to sequence hundreds of thousands of human
+To date, our continuous genome mining process has analyzed over 1.75 million CRISPRs - including over 322 million Cas proteins.